Biotechnology» open the printable degree» search for more Areas of Study

 Postgraduate coursework programs can add further specialisations in areas including business, safety, quality assurance and teaching.
 To explore such options please visit the Postgraduate Handbook at http://www.newcastle.edu.au/program/postgraduate/

-The following list provides some example jobs available to graduates of a Bachelor of Biotechnology.
+The following list provides some examples of job titles that may be available to Biotechnology graduates.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, and some may require further study.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained from a major in Biotechnology.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained in a Biotechnology degree.

 - Agricultural Scientist